 Who should I contact for advice or help with BYU MBA financial aid?

 The Marriott School is aware that under some circumstances financial aid may not meet the unique needs of the families in our MBA program.
-On a case by case basis, Mr. Conrad can help assess your financial needs and help you consider other options of financial aid (including scholarships, federal loans, etc.) that you might not be aware of.
+On a case by case basis, Mr. Hamberger can help assess your financial needs and help you consider other options of financial aid (including scholarships, federal loans, etc.) that you might not be aware of.
 So, if you are ever concerned about the amount of financial support you are receiving (i.e. “Are we going to make it through school?”
 “Do we have enough money to pay the bills this month?”) he would invite you to set up a consultation with him.

 However, there are federal privacy laws that must be taken into consideration when discussing private financial information.
 The student will need to fill out a FERPA Financial Release of Information form and return it to Student Financial Services in A-153 ASB (Administration Building).
-After that form has been submitted, the student will be free to speak with Mr. Conrad about their personal financial needs and specific assistance options.
+After that form has been submitted, the student will be free to speak with Mr. Hamberger about their personal financial needs and specific assistance options.

 What can you tell me about Federal Loans or Marriott School loans?